 I'll also use my pressure cooker to make stock at home, since it speeds the process up quite a bit, and helps seal in flavor that otherwise boils off into the air as the stock simmers and steams.

-Some people use ground chicken meat and heavily hacked-apart bones to increase flavor and body: any increase in surface area can help with flavor and gelatin extraction.
+Some people use ground chicken meat and heavily hacked-apart bones to increase flavor and body, as any increase in surface area can help with flavor and gelatin extraction.

-I've even taken a page from the dashi rule book by steeping kombu, a type of seaweed that's rich in glutamic acid, the amino acid that's responsible for the satisfyingly savory flavor of umami-rich foods, in it.
+I've even taken a page from the dashi rule book by steeping kombu—a type of seaweed that's rich in glutamic acid, the amino acid that's responsible for the satisfyingly savory flavor of umami-rich foods—in my chicken stock.

 But all of those stock upgrades require special shopping trips, equipment, or extra work.
 For those of us who already make stock frequently and are willing to take the trouble, that's great.
 But there are too many people who never make their own stock at home, and complicating it with those kinds of extras does little to encourage them to try.

-In fact, a lot of the rich restaurant broths mentioned in the question up top aren't made from stock alone: One of the ways restaurants arrive at such deeply layered broths and sauces is to start with a stock (instead of water), and then enhance it further, cooking even more aromatics and meats into it and reducing it to fully concentrate flavors.
-They're almost like double stocks, with whatever specific ingredients the chef has built into them.
+In fact, a lot of the rich restaurant broths mentioned in the question up top aren't made from stock alone: One of the ways restaurants arrive at such deeply layered broths and sauces is to start with a stock (instead of water) and then enhance it further, cooking even more aromatics and meats into it and reducing it to fully concentrate the flavors.
+These are almost like double stocks, with whatever specific ingredients the chef has built into them.

-So instead of thinking of stock as a finished product that should taste like a broth served at a restaurant, it's better to think of stock as a building block that's helpful in arriving at that final deep and complex flavor.
+So, instead of thinking of stock as a finished product that should taste like the broth served at a restaurant, it's better to think of it as a building block that's helpful in arriving at that final deep and complex flavor.

 The Building Blocks of Stock

-A very basic white chicken stock is a pretty simple affair: It's made with water, chicken, aromatic vegetables like onion, carrot, and garlic, and then herbs.
+A very basic white chicken stock is a pretty simple affair: It's made with water; chicken; aromatic vegetables, like onion, carrot, and garlic; and herbs.
 The exact ingredients are up to the cook.
 I worked for one chef who hated celery, and there wasn't a stockpot in the restaurant that ever contained a celery rib—his stocks and sauces were exemplary, by the way.
 Some cooks will add other aromatic vegetables, like fennel or leeks, or a variety of herbs, from parsley to thyme and bay leaves.